Skip to the main content.

 Consider These Questions

-fuel_problems_in_storage_tanksHow are the issues of stored fuel quality and diesel fuel storage tanks health intertwined?
+How are the issues of stored fuel quality and diesel fuel storage tanks health intertwined?
 Does one affect the other?

 Looking at it from both sides, it seems obvious that storage tank health can impact fuel quality.
 But it should also be clear that it flows the other way, too – fuel quality can affect the condition of fuel storage tanks, for better and (definitely) for worse.

-The ways that storage tank condition can affect fuel quality:
+Here are the three ways that storage tank condition can affect fuel quality:

-• Corrosion – If parts of the tank are damaged with corrosion, that can carry over into the fuel.
+If parts of the fuel tank are damaged with corrosion, that can carry over into the fuel.
 Not necessarily because of something like rust making it through the filters and to the end user, but instead from the concept that corrosion in an area of the tank means chemical reactions happening.
 Anywhere that something is actively reacting with something else, that means it’s more likely that reactive precursors will be floating around, looking to react with and break down the fuel that otherwise would be minding its own business.

 On the flip side, if something is happening with the fuel, the storage tank that encloses the fuel can most definitely be affected by that.

-There are other issues to consider, but the main takeaway here is that keeping on top of the condition of your stored fuel not only protects the value of the fuel investment, but it will protect the more expensive tank you put the fuel into.
+The main takeaway here is that keeping on top of the condition of your stored fuel not only protects the value of the fuel investment, but it will protect the more expensive tank you put the fuel into.
 And the vice-versa also applies.
 Making sure that storage tanks don’t have any leaks and are properly maintained will also ensure the fuel value inside is protected.

 Check out our other posts related to Fuel Storage: